kaunofakultetas/shared-hosting/_DOCS/06-DATABASE-SCHEMA.md

 # Database Schema

-This document describes the SQLite database schema, table relationships, and data access patterns used in the App Hosting Platform.
+This document describes the SQLite database schema, table relationships, and data access patterns of the App Hosting Platform's Django backend.

 ---